When, Where, Who, How to Find Housing

 Many of the listings on Cal Rentals will include privately owned dorm-style apartments.
 Research what they have available and rent rates for each one.
 Schedule a tour, whether virtual or in-person, beforehand to get a feel for the place before putting a signature down.
 Here are a few popular examples of this kind of housing:

-The Durant Apartments
+- The Durant

 I have personally lived in one of The Berkeley Group’s housing facilities before and enjoyed my experience.
 This real estate group owns several properties with the same format of a furnished, move-in ready room with cleaning services and convenient amenities.
 An important note to keep in mind is that each place has different management even though they’re under the same ownership, so be sure to reach out to the staff and ask questions about what it’s like to live in each place.